sysread/sysread.github.io/content/posts/negative-visualization.md

 # Practices

-## Imagining Inconvenience
+## Imagining inconvenience

 A recent situation where I put negative visualization into practice was before a concert that I wasn't sure  I'd enjoy.
 With ADHD, the worst-case scenario  would have been sitting still for hours with nothing to do, unable to leave politely, and having to endure each excruciating moment of boredom, unable to ignore the distraction of the concert to think about other things.
 On the drive to the concert, I imagined exactly that: sitting there, feeling restless, bored, and trapped.

 As a result, when the concert turned out to be better than expected, my emotional response was surprisingly exuberant.
 I ended up enjoying the concert and had a wonderful evening.
 Without  visualization beforehand, I likely would have been more negatively predisposed  to enjoying the experience.
 Instead, I enjoyed a memorable evening with my family and even discovered a new band.

-## Imagining Major Setbacks in Your Life
+## Imagining major setbacks in your life

 Negative visualization can help prepare you for major setbacks.
 These could include losing your job, your 16-year-old popping one of the brand-new tires you just bought for your car, or a rock cracking your windshield (which you also just paid to replace)... just to name a few recent examples from my own life.